makdefense/makdefense-portfolio/Pre-Security/Advanced Actions/javascript.md

 ## 🧠 Summary

-> In this lab, I used TryHackMe JavaScript Editor to change the rendered html code to "Hack The Planet" and added a click me button to the HTML page.
+> In this lab, I used the TryHackMe JavaScript Editor to modify the rendered HTML code to "Hack The Planet" and added a "Click Me" button to the HTML page.
+The importance of my doing so was to learn the DevTool
+JavaScript Editor and be able to inspect, test, and manipulate how a webpage behaves in real-time.

 ---

 ## 🎯 Objectives